XMON3R/MistsOfThelema/Docs/UserManual.md

 A: Check system requirements, extract all files from the `.zip`, and try running `MistsOfThelema.exe` as administrator.

 **Q: Why does the game end so quickly?**
-A: The current version is a demo with one playable day.
+A: The current version is a demo with two playable day.

 **Q: Can I save my game progress?**
 A: Not yet.
 Saving will be introduced in future updates.